Build a Success Mindset

 You know the old saying that a definition of madness is to keep doing the same thing over and over again and expect to get different results.
 The reason we usually keep doing things the same way is habit rather than conscious behaviour.
 To be successful in anything, including career change, usually requires you to break out of your comfort zone and eliminate the limiting barriers surrounding you.
 You need to develop a success-oriented mindset.

-The same thing is true with career change.
-Successful career changers, in fact successful people in general, believe that success has no ceiling, no limits.
+The same thing is true with making major life changes of any sort.
+Successful people in general believe that success has no ceiling, no limits.
 They take the first step expecting they will have success and that makes all the difference.

 Our brain is constantly changing